hashicorp/terraform-aws-consul-ecs/README.md

   service mesh traffic.
 All requests to and from the application run through the sidecar proxy.

-The `acl-controller` modules runs a controller that automatically provisions ACL tokens for tasks on the mesh.
+The `acl-controller` module runs a controller that automatically provisions ACL tokens for tasks on the mesh.

 The `dev-server` module runs a development/testing-only Consul server as an